rvantonisse/atom-theme-triad-dark-syntax/README.md

 # triad-dark-syntax

-Enjoy this dark syntax theme, focussed on front-end languages like HTML, css and JavaScript.
+Enjoy this dark syntax theme for Atom.
+Focussed on front-end languages like HTML, css and JavaScript.

+This theme is build as a basic triad color scheme, made with a rgb color circle using primary, secondary and tertiary colors in a hierarchical coloring scheme.

 RV Antonisse